open-contracting/deploy/docs/develop/get_started.rst

 .. tip::

-   To generate new SSH keys (if they do not already exist):
+   To generate an SSH key pair (if they do not already exist):

    .. code-block:: bash